 Environmental Stewardship: A commitment to continuous improvement

-- When converted to “CO2 equivalents” the total emissions by the U.S. broiler industry is 5.77 tonnes per 1,000 broilers marketed, which is about 0.6% of the GHG attributed to agricultural and less than 0.1% of the total global greenhouse gases.
+- When converted to “CO2 equivalents” the total emissions by the U.S. broiler industry is 5.77 tonnes per 1,000 broilers marketed, which is about 0.6% of the GHG attributed to agriculture and less than 0.1% of the total global greenhouse gases.

-- A recent 50-year study examined U.S. egg production from 1960-2010 to evaluate environmental performance measures and concluded that:
+- A 50-year study examined U.S. egg production from 1960-2010 to evaluate environmental performance measures and concluded that: